 Jane is a former high-school teacher and adult literacy worker who advocates for disability and LGBTQ rights.
 She has worked professionally in forum theatre to educate and promote social change.
 Living with a rare nerve disease herself, she supports patients and families dealing with similar neurological challenges.
 She enjoys singing in a social justice choir and volunteering in community theatre projects.
 Recently, she has been involved in sponsoring a refugee family.

-JP is coordinator of the School of Labour at George Brown College, a long-time social activist, and vice-chair of the OPSEU Divisional Executive for the Colleges of Applied Arts & Technology-Academic.
-An experienced educator and steward, JP is committed to bringing a socially progressive labour perspective to students and workers through workshops, training, and community events.
-JP has been a community contributor on several Red Dress Productions projects.
+JP is the coordinator of the School of Labour at George Brown College, Chief Steward (OPSEU Local 556) and member of the Colleges of Applied Arts & Technology-Academic Divisional Executive.
+An experienced educator, steward, and activist, JP is committed to bringing a socially progressive labour perspective to students and workers through workshops, training, and community events.

 Margaret is a social justice activist and educator who has worked in women’s shelters and rape crisis services for over 20 years.
-A racialized, Indigenous, queer, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
-She teaches in the Assaulted Women & Children’s Counselor/Advocate Program at George Brown College.
+An Indigenous, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
+She teaches in the Assaulted Women & Children’s Counsellor/Advocate program at George Brown College.

 Ronnie is a social worker who has spent over 25 years working primarily with mothers and children.
 Known for her supportive and compassionate professionalism when serving marginalized groups, Ronnie is a strong believer that we are all capable of greatness when given access to the right tools and resources.